 5 Brilliant Holiday Social Media Campaigns

-A simple #HappyHolidays won’t cut it for a social media holiday campaign these days.
+These days, a simple #HappyHolidays won’t cut it for a social media holiday campaign.
 With all of the noise online, it’s important to stand out with campaigns that are a little more creative.

 Get Started with Square Email Marketing